cloudfoundry/vmc/README.md

 * <a href="http://CloudFoundry.com">CloudFoundry.com</a>

-Please submit a gerrit patch to update this list if your company is running cloud_controller_ng for its customers.
+Please submit a github pull request to update this list if your company is running cloud_controller_ng for its customers.

 ## Additional articles about VMC v2